Our studio follows all government Co-Vid safety guidelines including air purifiers and ventilation in each room.

 - Weekly Wheel and Form & Surface students pay for their firing fee when they come to collect their finished work post firing.
 The 2020 fee is $10/kg.
 Students are asked to weigh and pay for their work before they take it home.

 These additional conditions apply to all Slow Clay Centre weekly Wheel and Form & Surface classes.

 - Students are allocated a board or an area for storage and must contain their work to that space for wet work in progress.

-- One missed lesson per term can be made up in any Studio Access Time (SATs) within the term you have booked.
+- One missed lesson per term can be made up in any Studio Access Time (SATs) for free, within the term you have enrolled.

 Regarding kids Clay Club:

 These apply to all Slow Clay Centre kids Clay Club classes.